 Ye Yinhao is a Dizi and Xiao musician with a passion for Chinese orchestral music.
-Yinhao’s musical journey began at the young age of thirteen when he entered Dunman High School and furthered his musical learning under the tutelage of Mr Wang Jianxin, Associate Professor of the Tianjin Conservatory of Music and Mr Ding Huaicheng, renowned lecturer majoring in woodwind performance in the Central Conservatory of Music, China, Mr Li Chongwang, Class One composer in China, and Mr Tay Soon Li, Concert Master and dizi soloist of the City Chinese Orchestra.
-Yinhao has also received guidance from esteemed performers such as Mr Zhan Yong Ming, Mr Yu Xun Fa, Mr Jiang Guo Ji, Mr Qu Xiang amongst many others.
+Yinhao’s musical journey began at the young age of thirteen when he entered Dunman High School, during which he studied under renowned musicians in China, including Mr. Wang Jianxin, Associate Professor of the Tianjin Conservatory of Music, and Mr. Ding Huaicheng, renowned woodwind performance lecturer in the Central Conservatory of Music.
+Afterwards, Yinhao also studied under Mr. Li Chongwang, Class One composer in China, and Mr. Tay Soon Li, Concert Master and dizi soloist of the City Chinese Orchestra.
+He also received guidance from many esteemed performers, including but not limited to Mr. Zhan Yong Ming, Mr. Yu Xun Fa, Mr. Jiang Guo Ji, and Mr. Qu Xiang.

-Upon enlistment for military service in 2002, Yinhao joined the Singapore Armed Forces Music and Drama Company, where he served as a dizi player, and is frequently appointed as soloist for various performances and concerts.
+In 2002, Yinhao enlisted for Military Service and subsequently joined the Singapore Armed Forces Music and Drama Company, where he served as a Dizi player and frequently performed as a soloist.

 In addition to his impressive performance career, Yinhao is also a dedicated and passionate instructor.
-He’s taught at various schools and community centres in 2004.
-He was invited as an instructor of woodwinds to the All-East-Malaysian Chinese Music Camp in 2006.
-He has also given talks and workshops on Dizi and Xiao as well as various aspects of Chinese Orchestral music.
-Some of institutions he had taught in include Eastman School of Music (Summer @ Eastman 2017), Parkland Elementary School , NY (USA) , Anglo-Chinese School (Barker Rd), Holy Innocents’ Primary School and many others.
+He’s taught at various schools and community centres since 2004 and has even been invited as an instructor to the All-East-Malaysian Chinese Music Camp in 2006.
+He’s also given talks and workshops on Dizi and Xiao, as well as various aspects of Chinese orchestral music.
+Some of the institutions he’s taught at include the Eastman School of Music in New York, Parkland Elementary School in New York, Anglo-Chinese School (Barker Road), and Holy Innocents’ Primary School among many others.

-He teaches with passion and is not restricted to any certain style of teaching, ensuring maximum efficiency in his teaching.
-His students have been awarded orchestral and individual performance awards by the Ministry of Education and the National Arts’ Council, Singapore, a testament to his teaching skills.
+As Yinhao’s teaching style is not restricted to any certain method, he can ensure maximum efficiency for his students.
+His students have gone on to win orchestral and individual performance awards from the Ministry of Education and the National Arts’ Council, Singapore, a testament to his teaching skills.
 If you’re looking for a talented musician and dedicated instructor, look no further than Yinhao!